-(C) provide the legislator with information about the time periods during which the legislator may comment on the proposed rules for publishing pursuant to subsection (8)(b)(ii), including the opportunity to provide comment to the appropriate administrative rule review committee.
+(C) provide the legislator with information about the time periods during which the legislator may comment on the proposed rules, including the opportunity to provide comment to the appropriate administrative rule review committee.

 (ii) If the legislation affected more than one program, the primary sponsor must be contacted pursuant to this subsection (2)(e) each time that a rule is being proposed to initially implement the legislation for a program.